WaisShuja/Spring-boot.web-app/README.md

 3. User can go to Search page to search for products.
 For example: water,protein, chocolate, and etc.
 4. User can go to Login page and register new user by submitting a full form.
 5. The form use JSR-380 validations.
 So bad data are not allowed.
-6. User can log in by using a legit username. once user is loged in, user can log out as well.
+6. User can log in by using a registered username. once user is loged in, user can log out as well.

 x